ghostbody/ghostbody.github.io/index.md

 ## Job Intention
 **Embedded Engineer**
-Adaptability: I am good at c/c++ programming and Linux/Unix sytem(shelland linux kernel).
+Adaptability: I am good at c/c++ programming and Linux/Unix sytem.
 Also, I am very interested in Micro controllers.
-I have knowledge about ARM, and have many projects with raspberry pi, ARDUINO.
+I have knowledge about ARM, and have some projects with raspberry pi, ARDUINO.

 **Front End Engineer**
 Adaptability: Have abundant experience about Web page design with thep roject above.
 I am Familiar with the web development tools, e.g. Html,jade, CSS, SASS, Less, JS, LiveScript.